anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 replacement for the implementation, configuration and operational documentation that accompanies the different OpenStack distributions.
-Chapter 8 identifies certain Gaps that currently exist and plans on how to address them.
-For example, Service Function Chaining support needs to be addressed to realise the full potential and value of SDN and NFV.
+Chapter 8 identifies certain Gaps that currently exist and plans on how to address them (for example, resources autoscaling).

 Terminology
 -----------